dkarthe/webjeda-blog/_posts/2016-12-22-how-to-add-facebook-like-button-to-jekyll.md

 Just like including header or footer with just a line of code, we can add html files inside ```_includes``` and can spit it out wherever we want it.

 ##Let's create a like button
 For facebook like button, you should have a facebook page for your website or business.
-If you do not have one then [create one here](https://www.facebook.com/pages/create/){:rel='nofollow'}{:target="_blank"}.
+If you do not have one then [create a page here](https://www.facebook.com/pages/create/){:rel='nofollow'}{:target="_blank"}.

 Once you are done creating a page, go to [facebook like button creator plugin](https://developers.facebook.com/docs/plugins/like-button){:rel='nofollow'}{:target="_blank"}.
 You may have to create an app if this is your first time fiddling with facebook developer tools.
 Create an app using **Add a new app** option and select platform **website**.